FluffyThePenguin/RSGBot_Archive/readMe.md

 }
 ```

-The test.
-It's slightly contrived for clarity, see comments beginning with "Note:":
+The test is slightly contrived to illustrate test structure.
+Take note of comments beginning with "Note:":

 ```ts
 ...